d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 You may be curious about that: in the entropy definition, why we use an expectation of a negative logarithm?
 Here are some intuitions:

-Firstly, why we use a "logarithm" function $\log$?
-Suppose that the $p(x) = f_1(x) f_2(x) ... f_n(x)$, where $f_i(x)$ functions are independent.
+First, why we use a "logarithm" function $\log$?
+Suppose that the $p(x) = f_1(x) f_2(x) \ldots f_n(x)$, where $f_i(x)$ functions are independent.
 This means that each $f_i(x)$ contributes individually to the total information obtained from $p(x)$.
 As a result, we need the entropy formula to possess the additive functionality over a mixed independent distributions.
 Luckily, $\log$ can naturally turn a product of probability distributions to a summation of their individual information.

 Next, why we use a "negative" $\log$?
 Intuitively, more frequent events should contain less information than less common events, since we often gain more information from an unusual case than a regular one.
 However, because of $\log$ monotonically increasing with the probabilities, we need a negative sign to reverse their relationship.

-Lastly, where does the "expectation" function come from?
+Last, where does the "expectation" function come from?
 Well, for a random variable $X$ follows a given probability distribution, entropy can be interpreted as the average amount of surprise from observing $X$.
-For example, imagine that a slot machine system emits statistical independently symbols ${s_1,...s_k}$ with probabilities ${p_1,...p_k}$ respectively.
-Then the entropy of this system equals to the average amount of self-information from observing each output, *i.e.*,
+For example, imagine that a slot machine system emits statistical independently symbols ${s_1, \ldots, s_k}$ with probabilities ${p_1, \ldots, p_k}$ respectively.
+Then the entropy of this system equals to the average amount of self-information from observing each output, i.e.,

 $$H(S) = \sum_i {p_i \cdot I(s_i)} = - \sum_i {p_i \cdot \log p_i}.$$